Akira Kurosawa: Reputation among filmmakers

 Griffith – especially his Birth of a Nation and Broken Blossoms – Murnau, Buñuel, Kurosawa and Eisenstein's Ivan the Terrible, ... all come to mind. ...
 I like Dreyer's The Passion of Joan of Arc, Pudovkin's Storm Over Asia and Dovzhenko's Earth, ...
 Mizoguchi's Ugetsu Monogatari, Satyajit Ray's The Music Room ...
 I have always wondered how Kurosawa made something as good as Rashomon; the equilibrium and flow are perfect, and he uses space in such a well-balanced way.
 It is one of the best films ever made.

 According to an assistant, Stanley Kubrick considered Kurosawa to be "one of the great film directors" and spoke of him "consistently and admiringly", to the point that a letter from him "meant more than any Oscar" and caused him to agonize for months over drafting a reply.
 Robert Altman claimed that, upon first seeing Rashomon, he was so impressed by the sequence of frames of the sun that he began to shoot the same sequences in his work the very next day.
-George Lucas cited The Hidden Fortress as the main inspiration for Star Wars.
+George Lucas cited The Hidden Fortress as one of his major inspirations for Star Wars.
 He also cited other films of Kurosawa as his favorites including Seven Samurai, Yojimbo, and Ikiru.
 He also said, "I had never seen anything that powerful or cinematographic.
 The emotions were so strong that it didn't matter that I did not understand the culture or the traditions.
 From that moment on, Kurosawa's films have served as one of my strongest sources of creative inspiration."
 Wes Anderson's animated film Isle of Dogs is partially inspired by Kurosawa's filming techniques.
 At the 64th Sydney Film Festival, there was a retrospective of Akira Kurosawa where films of his were screened to remember the great legacy he has created from his work.
 Zack Snyder cited him as one of his influences for his Netflix film Rebel Moon.